Semiclassical limit for almost fermionic anyons: Model and main results

 It is essentially self-adjoint on $L^{2}_{\mathrm{asym}}(\mathbb{R}^{2N})$ (see \cite[Theorem X.17]{ReeSim2} and \cite{AvrHerSim-78}).
 The bottom of its spectrum then exists for any fixed $R>0$, we denote it

-Under our assumptions $H^{R}_{N}$ will actually have compact resolovent, so the above is an eigenvalue.
-However, this operator does not have a unique limit as $R\to 0$ and the Hamiltonian at $R=0$ (discussed e.g. in \cite{LunSol-14}) is \emph{not} essentially self-adjoint (see for instance \cite{CorOdd-18,DabSto-98,AdaTet-98,BouSor-92}).
+Under our assumptions $H^{R}_{N}$ will actually have compact resolvent, so the above is an eigenvalue.
+However, this operator does not have a unique limit as $R\to 0$ and the Hamiltonian at $R=0$ is \emph{not} essentially self-adjoint, see for instance \cite{LunSol-14,CorOdd-18,DabSto-98,AdaTet-98,BouSor-92}.
 Nevertheless, in the joint limit $R\to 0$ and $N\to \infty $ we recover a unique well-defined (non-linear) model.
 It is convenient to expand $\eqref{HRN}$ and treat summands separately

-The fourth term of the above, being $N$ times smaller than the others in the regime~\eqref{regime}, will easily be discarded.
+The fourth term of the above, being $N$ times smaller than the others in the regime~\eqref{regime}, will easily be estimated.
 Further heuristics will only involve the mixed two-body term and the three-body term.
 These being of the same order, we expect (as in other types of mean-field limits, see e.g.~\cite{Rougerie-EMS} and references therein) that, for large $N$, particles behave independently, and thus

 where $\rho$ is the density of particles.
 Therefore, it is convenient to define, given a one-body density $\rho $ normalized in $L^{1}(\mathbb{R}^{2})$

 Natural mean-field functionals associated with~\eqref{expanded_H} are then